create3000/x_ite/docs/_posts/accessing-the-external-browser.md

     timer   = scene .getNamedNode ("SpinAnimationTimer"); // Get box TouchSensor node.

   // Add field callback to get informed when cycleTime is fired. "time" is an arbitrary
-  // string to identify the callback, for intance if you later want to remove the callback. timer .addFieldCallback ("cycleTime", "time", function (value) {
+  // string to identify the callback, for instance if you later want to remove the callback. timer .addFieldCallback ("cycleTime", "time", function (value) {
     console .log ("cycleTime: " + value);